wrench-project/wrench/SERVERLESS.md

   - Node allocation policy:
     - right now, we'll hardcode something, but it's not trivial
       - Say we have 2 2-slot compute nodes and we submit 2 function invocations... what do we do?
-    - eventually perhaps the user can pass lambdas for customizing behavior? (likely beyond the scope of this ICS496 project)
+    - eventually perhaps the user can pass lambdas for customizing behavior? (perhaps beyond the scope of this ICS496 project)

   - What about storage?
     - Ideally there would be a short-lived storage service created for each invocation, so that each invocation has its own playpen
     - Henri believes that this can be done with the current abstractions provided by WRENCH:
-      - Create a storage service on the compute node that is set to use LRU caching
+      - The "internal" storage service on the compute node is set to use LRU caching
-      - It is used to download the images
+      - It is where downloaded images are stored
       - Whenever a function is invoked:
         - Download the corresponding image if needed
-        - Read the corresponding image from the disk (which it's being read, it's unevictable)
+        - Read the corresponding image from the disk (while it's being read, it's unevictable)
-        - Create an unevitcable file of the container size
+        - Create an unevictable (i.e., opened!) file of the container's size
         - Create a short-lived disk of that same size attached to the host
         - Start a storage service on that disk
         - Run the function
         - Terminate the storage service and delete the disk
-        - Delete the unevictable file
+        - Close and delete the unevictable file

 ### API draft